 - You may have to sell your business for less money to find interested buyers.

-- Your business valuation will take into account your debt, and the value of your business may be lower.
+- Your business valuation will take into account your debt, and the value of your business may be lower than you expect.

 - During negotiations for the sale of your business, your existing company debt can be a hot topic that is highly discussed and debated.